-On January 15th, Brian Schutt—co-founder of Homesense—joined the Indy Style team on Wish-TV 8 to share some common reasons that furnaces stop working, and what to look out for with furnace inspections.
+On January 15th, Brian Schutt—co-founder of Homesense—joined the Indy Style team on Wish-TV 8 to share some common reasons your furnace may be broken, and what to look out for with furnace inspections.
 Watch the video above, or read it all below.

 Tracy Forner, Indy Style Host: Brian’s here from Homesense Heating.
 Good to see you.
 Appreciate it taking the time.
 This is a busy season for you.